xjuneau1/axios-requests-practice/README.md

 _Hint_: Make sure to read everything.

-Console log the result, it should look something like this:
+When you console log the result, it should look something like this:

 ```javascript
 {anime: 'Naruto', 'Rock Lee': 'If you believe in your dreams, I will prove to you, that you can achieve your dreams just by working hard.'}
 ```

 ________________________________________
 There is a solution to this problem in the "solutions" folder, give yourself 20-30 minutes to solve this and if you are still having trouble take a look at the solution.

 <br>

-When you are done, you can right click index.html and open in a Live Server, just click the button and retrieve your quote!
 ________________________________________
 <p align="center">Good Luck!</p>